icon-community/icon.community/content/blog/2018/2018-10-13-reminder-exchanges-supporting-the-icx-mainnet-token-swap.md

 **-Swap Complete: Binance, Upbit, OKEx**

-If you currently hold ICX on exchanges that have completed the swap, there is no need for a separate token swap procedure because you already have the MainNet ICX coins.
+If you currently hold ICX on exchanges that have completed the swap, there is no need for a separate token swap procedure because you already have the Mainnet ICX coins.

 **-Swap in Progress: Huobi, Bithumb, DragonEX**